aspose-words/Aspose.Words-Documentation/java/plugins/aspose-words-java-for-apache-poi-hwpf-and-xwpf/code-comparison-for-common-features-in-aspose-words-and-apache-poi-hwpf-and-xwpf/working-with-headers-and-footers-in-apache-poi-and-aspose-words/working-with-headers/_index.md

 {{< /highlight >}}

 ## **Apache POI HWPF XWPF - Working with Headers**
-HeaderStories can be used to access Headers of document.
+HeaderStories can be used to access Headers of the document.

 **Java**